KhineZinThaw7/todo-vue/README.md

 The task is done when click the checkbox.

-## Done Checkbox
+## Task Title

-The task is done when click the checkbox.
+This is the task title.
 ## Delete Button

 This button is to delete the task.